 Drought, improper grazing practices such as continuous season-long or year-long grazing, multiple fires in close succession, or a combination of these factors can shift community 1.2 to community 1.3.
-These factors favor an increase in shortgrasses and a decrease in cool-season mid-statured grasses (Coupland, 1961; Shay et al., 2001).
-Wyoming big sagebrush cover will be similar to community 1.2.
+These factors favor an increase in shortgrasses and a decrease in mid-statured grasses (Coupland, 1961; Shay et al., 2001).
+Shrub cover will be similar to community 1.2.